josephp27/RESTful-API-SS/README.md

-A RESTful API written in Spring Boot for a coding challenge
+#H1 A RESTful API written in Spring Boot for Solstice